Why do women wear makeup?

 Research Shows This is the Most Important Makeup Tip

-If makeup isn’t your thing at all or there are some mornings when you wake up and don’t feel like you have the time or energy to put your face on, follow this one tip if you are going somewhere where other people’s impression of you matters:
+If makeup isn’t your thing at all, or there are some mornings when you wake up and don’t feel like you have the time or energy to put your face on, follow this one tip if you are going somewhere where other people’s impression of you matters:

 Research shows that foundation is the cosmetic that has the biggest impact on how women are perceived.
 This is especially important at work because research shows that women who wear makeup have higher earnings and promotion potential.
 Skin tone discolorations, tired eye bags and blemishes can make you look tired or sickly.

-Similarly, oily skin can also lessen the evenness of your skin.
+Similarly, oily skin also can lessen the evenness of your skin.
 Remove the distracting shine by applying powder on top of your foundation.
 Keep a compact in your bag so you can reapply as needed throughout the day.

 Use These Science-Backed Makeup Enhancements

 If you have the time, energy and inclination to do so, you can further capitalize on the power of makeup with these four enhancements: